 Yet, matters like quality and pricing remain equally important to buyers.
 For this reason, B2B eCommerce businesses will start to focus more on being completely transparent about the quality and their pricing.
 While this isn’t necessarily a new trend (after all, any business needs to be transparent if they want to be successful), the need for complete transparency will become even more crucial in the future.

 In addition to product quality and pricing, transparency surrounding delivery dates will also become more important to buyers in the future.
 Not only do they need to know if the product is in stock (this links back to the need for real-time inventory), but they also need to know when their orders will be delivered.
 For this reason, more and more B2B businesses are turning to software solutions that can show the delivery date automatically.

 While personalization is a golden thread, according to OroCommerce, B2B eCommerce businesses are choosing out-of-the-box capabilities over flexibility and customization.
 When asked about their technology priorities for 2023, more than 75% selected out-of-the-box capabilities, compared to only 65% that listed it as a priority in the previous year.
 A possible explanation for this is that organizations are prioritizing the ability to introduce a concept to the market quickly, in view of the current turbulent economic climate.

 Wrapping Things Up

-With the advances in tech and changes in the demographics of the decision makers, B2B eCommerce will focus more on the customer experience and the buying journey.
+Combine that with the advances in tech and it becomes clear why the B2B eCommerce industry will focus more on the customer experience and the buying journey.
 This has quite significant implications for B2B marketers as they will now have to interact with their customers by means of personalized communications.
-Now is the time for B2B eCommerce businesses to focus on creating and tweaking their digital identities.
+These trends make it clear — now is the time for B2B eCommerce businesses to focus on creating and tweaking their digital identities.